Venom150204/learntube-ai-linkedin-agent/README.md

 ## Architecture

-This application is built using a client-server architecture.
+This application is built using a client-server architecture with an advanced context-aware AI system.

 ### Core Components: